 - Brand Health.
-Understanding your brand’s consumer sentiment across multiple social media accounts will always be essential.
+Measuring brand health can help you understand consumer sentiment across multiple social media accounts and will always be essential.

 - Social Media Management.
 Community managers are paid to be the eyes, ears, and advocates of a brand’s audience.
 They may also be posting content, so they’ll want one place to measure the performance of their Facebook ads and aggregate social media analytics across all accounts.

-Whatever use case you have, having a centralized location that integrates all of your metrics, brand performance, and social media campaigns in one place will be critical to paint a 360-degree view of how your marketing campaigns are performing globally.
+Whatever use case you have, having a centralized location that integrates all your social media metrics, brand performance, and campaigns in one place will be critical to paint a 360-degree view of your marketing campaigns’ performance globally.

-What Is The Best Social Media Analytics Dashboard to Manage Your Business?
+What Is The Best Social Analytics Dashboard to Manage Your Business?

 This is a loaded question because it depends on who you ask.

 But one thing is clear.
 Consumers are using social media more than ever.
 They’re being influenced to purchase products.
 They are influencing others to purchase products.
 They’re publicly expressing their love for the brands they have an affinity for and screaming from the rooftops about the brands they hate.

 Several data visualization software tools are available to help solve some of these problems and provide actionable marketing insights.
 The top platforms that come to mind are Google Data Studio, Tableau, and Datorama.
-All three of these platforms have unique characteristics, and some also complement one another and integrate well together.
+All three of these platforms have unique characteristics; some also complement one another and integrate well.

 Below is an example of a digital marketing dashboard built in Tableau.
 Notice on the left that the analytics are filtered several ways, starting with date ranges and quarters.
-The information includes impressions, CTR, cost, leads, etc. Below, you’ll see that the data is filtered by direct media and paid search. paid social and programmatic.
+The information includes impressions, CTR, cost, leads, etc. Below, you’ll see that the data is filtered by direct media, search, paid social, and programmatic.